-- 8.1 The principles encompassed in the "5Rs" underpin all animal-based teaching and research at the University: - (i) Replace animal use wherever alternatives are viable; - (ii) Reduce the number of animals used and avoid unnecessary duplication of experiments; - (iii) Refine procedures to minimize animal suffering in concert with scientific rigor; - (iv) Treat animals with respect; - (v) Be responsible in the care and stewardship of animals being used for research. - 8.2 Research animals should be properly sourced, transported, housed, and cared for by trained personnel and veterinary staff.
-Non-standard husbandry procedures, such as physical restraint, special housing conditions, restrictions on food and/or fluid, require AEC approval in advance of any such procedures being carried out. - 8.3 Surgical procedures and associated details (e.g. pre- and post-operative care, intraoperative monitoring) should be described and justified for AEC's prior approval.
+- 8.1 The principles encompassed in the "3Rs" underpin all animal-based teaching and research at the University: - (i) Replace animal use wherever alternatives are viable; - (ii) Reduce the number of animals used and avoid unnecessary duplication of experiments; - (iii) Refine procedures to minimize animal suffering in concert with scientific rigor. - 8.2 Unless special approval is granted by AEC, living vertebrates should only be sourced via and housed in LAF(CWB).
+Non-standard husbandry procedures, such as physical restraint, special housing conditions, restrictions on food and/or fluid, also require AEC approval in advance of any such procedures being carried out. - 8.3 Surgical procedures and associated details (e.g. pre- and post-operative care, intraoperative monitoring) should be described and justified for AEC's prior approval.
 Adequate analgesia or anesthesia should be performed for animals undergoing potentially painful procedures.
-Where euthanasia is necessary, the animals should be terminated with methods that ensure immediate death. - 8.4 Humane endpoints should be clearly defined and applied wherever possible.
-Animals should be promptly euthanized or treated to avoid unnecessary pain or distress. - 8.5 Animal users have the responsibility to monitor the well-being of animals in their charge, and seek veterinary assistance immediately in case of animal health concerns, such as pain, distress, morbidity, or mortality. - 8.6 Pharmaceutical-grade compounds should be adopted if available and suitable for the research purpose.
+Where euthanasia is necessary, the animals should be terminated with approved methods that ensure immediate death. - 8.4 Humane endpoints should be clearly defined and applied wherever possible.
+Animals should be promptly euthanized or treated to avoid unnecessary pain or distress. - 8.5 Animal users have the responsibility to monitor the well-being of animals in their charge, and seek veterinary assistance immediately in case of animal health concerns, such as pain, distress, morbidity, or mortality.

+- 8.6 Pharmaceutical-grade compounds should be adopted if available and suitable for the research purpose.
 Any use of non-pharmaceutical-grade chemicals or substances requires AEC's prior approval. - 8.7 Animal carcasses, tissues, and associated waste should be disposed of appropriately. - 8.8 Proper records and documentation should be maintained, including but not limited to approved AEPs, training records of animal users, records on animal acquisition, types and numbers used, health, and procedures performed.